-Keep it Simple
+4. Keep it simple

-“If the visual elements do not work in synergy to satisfy the needs of the target audience, there’s likely to be a disconnect between the message and the intended communication”.
+If the visual elements do not work in synergy to satisfy the target audience’s needs, there’s likely to be a disconnect between the message and the intended communication.

-No doubt, a minimum viable product acts a ‘waste-reduction tool’, but often businesses make the wrong use of this term to shift their focus away from the ‘user-centric approach’ to development.
+No doubt, a minimum viable product acts as a ‘waste-reduction tool’, but often businesses make the wrong use of this term to shift their focus away from the ‘user-centric approach’ to development.
 And one of the vital factors that get sacrificed in this approach is Visual Design.

 The importance of visual design starts playing its role from the first phase of the MVP development – Idea Validation.
 In this stage, an entrepreneur attempts to validate a business idea before initiating the process.
 And one of the ways as performed by Buffer’s founder Joel Gascoigne is to use a simple yet interactive and visually-pleasing landing page to direct users to leave details if they’re sufficiently interested in the value proposition.
 He didn’t launch the product no one wanted to use.
 So, he made use of a simple, visually aesthetic landing page to learn what users think.

-A design, that meets all these requirements, helps the user understand the product easily, thereby building a good first impression that furthermore builds trust.
+A design that meets all these requirements, helps the user understand the product easily, thereby building a good first impression that furthermore builds trust.

-“Good user research is key to designing a great user experience.
-Designing without good user research is like building a house without solid foundations – your design will soon start to crumble and will eventually fall apart.” ~ Neil Turner
+Good user research is key to designing a great user experience.
+Designing without good user research is like building a house without solid foundations.
+Your design will soon start to crumble and eventually fall apart. – Neil Turner

 Gaining feedback from the target customers and learning from it, helps save time and resources in the Prototyping and Testing stages of the design thinking process.
 In order to maximize the benefits of gathering feedback, follow the below-mentioned tips: